Sigil-Ebook/Sigil/manual/meta_editor.rst

 The Meta Editor is what you use when you want to add or edit metadata for your |epub| book.
 As the :ref:`epub-overview` explains, the standard allows for hundreds of different metadata entries to be added to any book.

+You can open the Meta Editor by selecting :menuselection:`Tools --> Meta Editor`.

 Collapsed UI
 ------------